Arithmetic Levi-Civita connection: Connections

 We will show:

 \begin{proposition} The following congruences hold in $\cO(\widehat{G^1})$:

 \end{proposition}

 Recall that $1$ is the identity matrix so $(p,x-1)$ is the ideal generated by $p$, $x_{ii}-1$, and $x_{ij}$ for $i\neq j$.
-The formula \ref{greene} should be viewed as an analogue of the classical expression for the Levi-Civit\`{a} connection in classical Riemannian geometry; cf. \ref{windy} in the Appendix.
+The formula \ref{greene} should be viewed as an analogue of the classical expression for the Levi-Civita connection in classical Riemannian geometry; cf. \ref{windy} in the Appendix.